KOF-ch/tstools/README.md

 - 0.3.8: September 11, 2018
 - 0.3.9: December 6, 2018

-We do release you'll have to wait for new features a bit longer, but we're confident this the right step as the project gains more users and is more active than ever.
+We do admit you'll have to wait for new features a bit longer, but we're confident this the right step as the project gains more users and is more active than ever.

 matt